Google Cloud Storage (GCS)

 storage.objects.list

-The create permission enables Files.com to add new objects to the bucket, while the list permission is still required for upload operations to complete successfully.
-Without list access, GCS cannot validate the target location and will reject write requests, even when the file name is new.
+The create permission lets Files.com add new objects to the bucket.
+The list permission is required for upload operations to complete successfully.
+Without list access, GCS cannot validate the target location and rejects write requests, even when the file name is new.

-This configuration is best suited for workflows where Files.com must act as a secure drop-off point for incoming data.
-Typical use cases include archival or compliance environments that prohibit modification of existing records, as well as one-way delivery pipelines that continuously write new files to GCS for downstream consumption or long-term retention.
+This configuration fits workflows where Files.com acts as a secure drop-off point for incoming data.
+Typical use cases include archival or compliance environments that prohibit modification of existing records, and one-way delivery pipelines that continuously write new files to GCS for downstream consumption or long-term retention.

-Under write-only access, Files.com does not receive visibility into the contents of the bucket beyond confirming successful uploads.
+Under write-only access, Files.com has no visibility into the contents of the bucket beyond confirming successful uploads.
 Existing objects remain fully protected and immutable from the Files.com connection.

 Dedicated IPs

-If your site has dedicated IP addresses, you may choose whether the Files.com platform will use those dedicated IP addresses to interact with the remote server.
-You may wish to enable this for simplifying networking rules in the remote system.
-If you do not have dedicated IP addresses, or you disable this option, then connections to the remote server may be made using any of Files.com's available IP Addresses.
+If your site has dedicated IP addresses, you can choose whether Files.com uses those dedicated IP addresses to interact with the remote server.
+Enable this to simplify networking rules in the remote system.
+If you do not have dedicated IP addresses, or you disable this option, connections to the remote server can come from any of Files.com's available IP Addresses.

 Cleaning Up Incomplete Multipart Uploads in S3 Emulation Mode